Life Insurance With Pre-Existing Conditions: Everything You Need to Know

 Columbus Life$737$8,839

-*Rates shown are based on sample whole life insurance quotes for 40-year-olds with a poor health rating, reflecting higher-risk health profiles and pre-existing conditions.
+**These rates come from sample whole life insurance quotes for 40-year-olds with a poor health rating, meaning health issues and existing medical conditions.
 Coverage amount is $500,000.
-Actual premiums and availability vary by insurer, health history, age, coverage amount and underwriting guidelines.
+Your actual cost depends on the insurer, your health history, age and coverage amount.

 How to Get Cheap Life Insurance with Pre-Existing Conditions